miguelinux314/experiment-notebook/doc/source/analyzing_data.rst

 Plots
 _____

-The resulting plot is shown in the following figure:
+The resulting plot, corresponding to the average value of the data column, is shown in the following figure:

 .. figure:: _static/analysis_gallery/ScalarNumericJointAnalyzer-columns_Color__Origin__Price-table.png